Developing a bloated stomach after spinal cord injury can cause survivors and caregivers to grow concerned.

 1) Increase Physical Activity

-Individuals with very restricted mobility can practice passive range of motion exercises with a caregiver to loosen joints and promote blood flow.
+Individuals with restricted mobility can practice passive range of motion exercises with a caregiver to loosen joints and promote blood flow.

 2) Drink More Water